Elevate your experience and exposure to startups

 2021: Focuses on the role of finance in small and large businesses.
 Topics covered include financial statement analysis, time value or money, bonds and stocks (both their markets and their valuation), capital budgeting analysis, and investor expectations regarding risk and return.

-Examines the organizational structures that support innovation and organizational change.
+We strongly receommend taking BUSM 3010 & 3011 Innovation & Entrepreneurship as it examines the organizational structures that support innovation and organizational change.
 Focuses on the role of effective teamwork in organizations and the tools needed during new product development to improve success.
+Other acceptable classes include

 BUSM 4010 Professional Business Plan Development